intronic/science-assessment/README.md

 While the PFIM library is written for R and not perl, it provides a handy reference of pharmacokinetic terms, concept and formulae in Chapter 1

 [Duboi, A, Bertrand, J, and Mentre, F. (2014) _PFIM 4.0 Library of Model._ PFIM Group. `http://www.pfim.biostat.fr/PFIM_PKPD_Library4.0.pdf`](http://www.pfim.biostat.fr/PFIM_PKPD_Library4.0.pdf)

+## Mike Pheasant: Notes

+* Any divers at DoseMe?
+    * This looks like a dive computer...could turn product into a wearable device...

+* Implemented:
+    * Linear elimination
+    * Single compartment
+    * Multiple doses (infusion)
+    * Equations 1.4 & 1.5, section 1.2.1.2 from PDF